This post contains affiliate links. Please see our disclosure policy.

 Directions:

-Step one: Cook your Farfalle (also known as bow-tie pasta) according to package directions.
-Drain and rinse with cold water.
-Allow cooling.
+Step One – Cook your Farfalle (also known as bow-tie pasta) according to package directions.

-Step Two: In a large mixing bowl toss together lettuce, ham, salami, pepperoni, red onion, banana peppers, and cubed white cheddar.
+Step Two – In a large mixing bowl toss together lettuce, ham, salami, pepperoni, red onion, banana peppers, and cubed white cheddar.

-Step Three: Add cooked pasta and toss again.
+Step Three – Add cooked pasta and toss again.
 Pour in dressing and toss to coat.
 Serve and enjoy!

 Can I use another pasta?